Luxury Travel to Bhutan: The Ultimate Guide to an Exclusive Himalayan Escape

 • Bhutan visa fee: $40 (non-refundable)

-• Monument entrance fees (included in most packages, but not always)
+• Monument entrance fees (usually included in packages)

 • Travel insurance